islavathnaveennaik/pandas_notes/README.md

 # pandas_notes

-**This file contains the basis of pandas and some practice sessions
+**This file contains the basis of pandas and some practice session**s

 **Topics covered**
 1. pandas